distributed-system-analysis/pbench/docs/API/metadata.md

 specified as "t", "true", "y" or "yes" (case insensitive) for True, and "f", "false", "n", or "no" (also case insensitive) for False.
-Note that this is currently only interpreted by the Pbench Server when a dataset is first uploaded, and will inhibit unpacking and indexing the dataset.
-It can be changed later, but the server currently takes no action on such changes.
+Note that this is currently only interpreted by the Pbench Server when a dataset is first uploaded, and has no effect if modified later.

 #### `server.origin`